-In 2021 the Company did not obtain any fund from banks against different forms of borrowing to finance its operations but repaid BDT 183.14 million as per terms and conditions of contracts.
-UCL did not avail any fund in 2021 from Bangladesh Bank under any Refinancing Schemes.
+The Company maintains sufficient facilities to meet its normal funding requirements.
+These facilities are primarily in the form of bank facilities arranged on a bilateral basis with a number of commercial banks.
+In 2022 the Company did not obtain any fund from banks against different forms of borrowing to finance its operations but repaid BDT 461.40 million as per terms and conditions of contracts.
+UCL did not avail any fund in 2022 from Bangladesh Bank under the SME Refinancing Schemes.